Tutorial: Azure AD SSO integration with ZenQMS

-To configure and test Azure AD single sign-on with ZenQMS, you need to complete the following building blocks:
+To configure and test Azure AD SSO with ZenQMS, perform the following steps:

-- Configure ZenQMS Single Sign-On - to configure the Single Sign-On settings on application side.
+- Configure ZenQMS SSO - to configure the single sign-on settings on application side.

-In the Azure portal, on the ZenQMS application integration page, select Single sign-on.
+In the Azure portal, on the ZenQMS application integration page, find the Manage section and select single sign-on.